openshift/enhancements/enhancements/installer/image-based-installer.md

 ## Summary

-The image-based installer is an installation method for on-premise single-node OpenShift (SNO) clusters, that will use a bootable, installer image running on the hosts that are to become SNO clusters. and a configuration image.
-The user will generate both images using a command-line tool.
+The image-based installer is an installation method for on-premise single-node OpenShift (SNO) clusters, that will use a bootable, installer ISO running on the hosts that are to become SNO clusters. and a configuration image.
+The user will generate each image using a command-line tool.
 The first image will contain components (such as the [lifecycle-agent](https://github.com/openshift-kni/lifecycle-agent) operator) and a [seed image](https://github.com/openshift-kni/lifecycle-agent/blob/main/docs/seed-image-generation.md).